Skip Connections Eliminate Singularities: Results

 \subsection{Training accuracy is related to distance from degenerate manifolds}

-To establish a more direct relationship between the elimination and overlap singularities and training difficulty, we exploited the natural variability in training the same model caused by the stochasticity of SGD and random initialization.
-Specifically, we trained 80 plain networks (30 hidden layers, 128 neurons per layer) on CIFAR-100 using different random initializations and random mini-batch selection.
+To establish a more direct relationship between the elimination, overlap and linear dependence singularities discussed earlier on the one hand, and model degeneracy and training difficulty on the other, we exploited the natural variability in training the same model caused by the stochasticity of stochastic gradient descent (SGD) and random initialization.
+Specifically, we trained 100 plain networks (30 hidden layers, 128 neurons per layer) on CIFAR-100 using different random initializations and random mini-batch selection.
 Training performance varied widely across runs.
 We compared the best 10 and the worst 10 runs (measured by mean accuracy over 100 training epochs, Figure~\ref{spectra_diversity}a).
-The worst networks were significantly closer to the elimination singularities, as measured by the average $l_2$-norm of the incoming weights of their hidden units (Figure~\ref{spectra_diversity}c), and significantly closer to the overlap singularities (Figure~\ref{spectra_diversity}d), as measured by the average positive correlation between the incoming weights of their hidden units.
+The worst networks were more degenerate (Figure~\ref{spectra_diversity}b); they were significantly closer to elimination singularities, as measured by the average $l_2$-norm of the incoming weights of their hidden units (Figure~\ref{spectra_diversity}c); they were significantly closer to overlap singularities (Figure~\ref{spectra_diversity}d), as measured by the mean correlation between the incoming weights of their hidden units; and their hidden units were significantly more linearly dependent (Figure~\ref{spectra_diversity}e), as measured by the mean variance explained by the top three eigenmodes of the covariance matrices of the hidden units in the same layer.